Introduction to 100G QSFP28 Optical Transceiver

 Figure 1: 100G QSFP28 Optical Transceivers

-The 100G QSFP28 optical module standards are mainly defined by two key organizations, namely IEEE and Multi Source Agreement (MSA).
+The 100G QSFP28 optical module standards are mainly defined by two key organizations, namely IEEE and Multi-Source Agreement (MSA).
 The QSFP28 SR4, QSFP28 LR4, QSFP28 ER4 are defined by the IEEE.
 How to clarify these three items from their names?
 The ‘QSFP’ means the form factor; ‘28’ represents that each lane has a maximum transmission rate of 28Gbps; ‘SR’ means short reach (100m), ‘LR’ is long reach (10km) and ‘ER’ is extended reach (40km).
 ‘4’ represents that the module has 4 lanes.
-For example, the QSFP28 LR4 means that it is a long reach 100G module which can transmit 100G signals over four wavelengths with a transmission distance of 10km.
+For example, the QSFP28 LR4 means that it is a long-reach 100G module that can transmit 100G signals over four wavelengths with a transmission distance of 10km.

 100GBASE-SR4 and 100GBASE-LR4 are the most commonly used 100G interface specifications defined by the IEEE.
 However, the transmission distance of QSFP28 SR4 is too short to meet all interconnection requirements and the cost of QSFP28 LR4 is too high for large data centers.
 Therefore, MSA brought a solution for mid-range connectivity to the market and defined the standards of QSFP28 PSM4 and CWDM4.
 Although the capability of QSFP 100G LR4 completely covers QSFP28 CWDM4, but the QSFP 100G CWDM4 solution is much cheaper and more competitive than QSFP28 LR4 in the scenario of 2km transmission.

 QSFP 100G Laser Types